 Our net cash flows provided by (used in) financing activities for the years ended December 31, 2008, 2007 and 2006 totaled \$13.7 million, \$88.6 million and \$(9.4) million, respectively.
 Cash flow in 2008 was primarily generated by \$20 million of revolver borrowings, offset by repayments of long-term debt and dividends.
 The higher cash flows in 2007 resulted primarily from the \$91.8 million in funds received from the exercise of our outstanding warrants.
 2007 cash flow also includes \$21.5 million in revolver borrowings for working capital and equipment acquisitions as well as the repayment of \$19.7 million in long term debt in connection with the refinancing of our senior credit facility described below.
-In 2006, a \$54.3 million term loan was repaid with the \$52.4 million of proceeds from the Aldabra Merger.
-The 2006 decrease primarily relates to \$51.1 million of scheduled payments under our term loans and \$3.0 million of voluntary prepayments made under our senior credit facility.
+In 2006, a \$51.0 million term loan was repaid with the \$52.4 million of proceeds from the Aldabra Merger.
+The 2006 decrease primarily relates to \$50.6 million of scheduled payments under our term loans and \$3.5 million of voluntary prepayments made under our senior credit facility.

 On June 12, 2007, we entered into a new credit agreement, referred to in this prospectus supplement as the "Credit Agreement," with Bank of America N.A. and various other financial institutions as lenders.
 The Credit Agreement provides for a revolving credit facility of up to \$155.0 million in borrowings and includes sublimits for the issuance of letters of credit and swingline loans.
 The revolving credit facility matures on June 12, 2012.
 The revolving credit facility bears interest at rates selected at our option, currently equal to either LIBOR plus an applicable margin or the Base Rate plus an applicable margin.
 The applicable margins for LIBOR loans and Base Rate loans, as well as any non-use fee, are subject to adjustment based upon our ratio of Total Funded Debt to Adjusted Consolidated EBITDA (each as defined in the Credit Agreement).
 Our obligations under the Credit Agreement are unconditionally guaranteed by our direct and indirect domestic subsidiaries.
-Additionally, the obligations are secured by a perfected first priority lien on certain equipment of our subsidiary, Great Lakes Dredge & Dock Company, LLC, referred to in this prospectus supplement as "GLDD Company"; a perfected second priority lien on certain other equipment of GLDD Company, subject to a perfected first priority lien in favor of our bonding company; a perfected first priority lien on our accounts receivable and our direct and indirect and indirect and indirect and indirect subsidiaries that relate to bonded projects.
-The Credit Agreement contains various covenants and restrictions including (i) limitations on dividends to \$5 million per year, (ii) limitations on redemptions and repurchases of capital stock, (iii) limitations on the incurrence of indebtedness, liens, leases and investments, and (iv) maintenance of certain financial covenants.
+Additionally, the obligations are secured by a perfected first priority lien on certain equipment of GLDD Company, subject to a perfected first priority lien in favor of our bonding company; a perfected first priority lien on curtain other equipment of GLDD Company, subject to a perfected second priority lien on our accounts receivable and our direct and indirect domestic subsidiaries and having an equal aptiority to the liens of our bonding company; and a perfected second priority lien on our accounts receivable and our direct and indirect domestic subsidiaries and having an equal aptiority to the liens of our bonding company; (ii) limitations on redemptions and repurchases of capital stock, (iii) limitations on the incurrence of indebtedness, liens, leases and investments, and (iv) maintenance of credit and covenants.